MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/mobile-plans-walled-garden.md

 The Mobile Plans *Walled Garden* is key to supporting customers when they run out of data.
 It enables them to reach the MO Direct portal even when there is no alternative internet connection such as Wi-Fi.
 This will enable consumers to purchase additional data plans and manage their subscriptions.

 > [!NOTE]
 > The Mobile Plans architecture does not support IP ranges for Walled Garden endpoints.
-Host names must be used for whitelisting.
+Host names must be used for allowlisting.

 The MO Direct web portal and `GetBalance` API endpoint must also be part of this Walled Garden.